Public space: Semi-public spaces

 A broader meaning of public space or place includes also places where everybody can come if they pay, like a café, train, or movie theater.
 A shop is an example of what is intermediate between the two meanings: everybody can enter and look around without obligation to buy, but activities unrelated to the purpose of the shop are at the discretion of the proprietor.

 The halls and streets (including skyways) in a shopping center may be declared a public place and may be open when the shops are closed.
 Similarly for halls, railway platforms and waiting rooms of public transport; sometimes a travelling ticket is required.
 A public library is a public place.
 A rest stop or truck stop is a public space.

 For these "semi-public" spaces stricter rules may apply than outside, e.g. regarding dress code, trading, begging, advertising, photography, propaganda, riding rollerskates, skateboards, a Segway, etc.

-Public space in design theory
+In design theory

 Public space, as a term and as a concept in design, is volatile.
 There is much conversation around what constitutes public space, what role it plays, and how design should approach and deal with it.